Aliases for ACER2 Gene

 External Ids for ACER2 Gene

 Previous GeneCards Identifiers for ACER2 Gene

 The sphingolipid metabolite sphingosine-1-phosphate promotes cell proliferation and survival, whereas its precursor, sphingosine, has the opposite effect.
 The ceramidase ACER2 hydrolyzes very long chain ceramides to generate sphingosine (Xu et al., 2006 [PubMed 16940153]).[supplied by OMIM, Jul 2010]

 GeneCards Summary for ACER2 Gene

 ACER2 (Alkaline Ceramidase 2) is a Protein Coding gene.
-Diseases associated with ACER2 include farber lipogranulomatosis and lipogranulomatosis.
-Among its related pathways are Sphingolipid metabolism and Sphingolipid metabolism.
-GO annotations related to this gene include ceramidase activity and dihydroceramidase activity.
+Diseases associated with ACER2 include Farber Lipogranulomatosis and Spinal Muscular Atrophy With Progressive Myoclonic Epilepsy.
+Among its related pathways are Sphingolipid metabolism and Metabolism.
+Gene Ontology (GO) annotations related to this gene include hydrolase activity, acting on carbon-nitrogen (but not peptide) bonds, in linear amides and dihydroceramidase activity.
 An important paralog of this gene is ACER1.